aws-samples/genai-llm-cpu-sagemaker/README.md

 ## Inference

-1. Create input payload with your prompt text:
+1. Create input payload using your prompt text:
 ```python
 payload = {
     "prompt": "Give concise answer to the question.
 Qiestion: How to define optimal shard size in Amazon Opensearch?",